moritzstuker/capstone-project-wad-c5-s2-2995-2047/README.md

 I also intend to implement:
 - some sort of conflict-check verification:
-  - no duplicate contacts, which is to say that there will be a uniqueness validator
   - no contact can (ever) be simultaneously client in one case and adversary in another.
 This can be easily implementented by adding their role as an attribute.
 When opening a new case, only "clients" will show up as selectable clients and adversaries in their place.
-- ideally, query for addresses (via the tel.search.ch API) and commercial registry entries (via the zefix API).
+- ideally, query for addresses (via the tel.search.ch API).
 - the project will support french and english localization

 ## Front end

-The project will include numerous databases (timesheets, clients, employees, etc.), all of which have to be interacted with in an as intuitive as possible way.
+The project will include numerous databases (timesheets, clients, deadlines, etc.), all of which have to be interacted with in an as intuitive as possible way.
 I will thus strive to make use of precisely the right amount of JS to provide for a simple UI.

 Examples include:
-- the ability to easily add/remove/shift timesheet entries
+- the ability to easily add/remove timesheet entries
 - the ability to have overviews of different needs

-I intend to use the [Tailwind CSS 2.1.0](https://tailwindcss.com) framework for all my front-end needs, backed up by [AlpineJS](https://github.com/alpinejs/alpine).

-In order to [use Tailwind fully](https://tailwindcss.com/docs/installation#installing-tailwind-css-as-a-post-css-plugin), it needs to be loaded as a [PostCSS](https://postcss.org) plugin, which is included in [Webpack](https://webpack.js.org), [which does not come activated by default in rails 5.1.7](https://samuelmullen.com/articles/embracing-change-rails51-adopts-yarn-webpack-and-the-js-ecosystem/).
-So this will have to be implemented first.

-If, for some unforeseen reason, Tailwind CSS does not satisfy the needs, I will resort to the more traditional CSS Framework [Bulma](https://bulma.io), which does not need any additional tool such as Webpack.
-One of these reasons is the fact that I own an Apple Silicon-based MacBook Air, on which [Webpack is having issues](https://github.com/rails/webpacker/issues/2992#issuecomment-827002178).

 ### Mock ups